 …rather than the bikini-clad version the comics sometimes threw out there like this…

-She-Hulk will air exclusively on Disney+ in 2022, joining some of the other MCU television projects hitting that platform sooner than later.
-Those include The Falcon and the Winter Soldier coming out in the fall, as well as WandaVision and Loki which debut next Spring.
+She-Hulk will air exclusively on Disney+ in 2022, joining some of the other Marvel Cinematic Universe television projects hitting that platform sooner than later.
+Those include The Falcon and the Winter Soldier , as well as WandaVision and Loki which debuted in early 2021.
 In all, it’s part of an eight-series plan on the platform that also include What if…?, Ms. Marvel and Moon Knight.

 In all, She-Hulk should represent something of a bottle character for the Universe, one we haven’t seen before who can act much more as a standalone than some of the other series Disney+ plans.